 Answer: There's not.
 We get what the vendor provides at the moment, which is a briefcase size pack of regulated lithium batteries that are rechargeable.
 There probably isn't a limit to the size, but I think practicality it has to come into it.
 The bigger that battery pack, the more real estate, and the bigger the pit potential you have to dig and bury et cetera.
 But for our thinking getting two years out of a rechargeable battery pack, and being able to actuate a valve in real time is probably a good sweet spot for us.

-Question: There has been news reports of lithium batteries blowing up in cell phones.
-Is there any concerns about that kind of thing happening in these battery powered devices?
+Question: There have been news reports of lithium batteries blowing up in cell phones.
+Are there any concerns about that kind of thing happening in these battery-powered devices?

 Answer: For all of the stuff we do I the sewer network we actually lithium batteries that are intrinsically safe, certified.
 We have to be really careful about that because the gas build up in the sewer network could be explosive potentially.
 We pick the batteries that are designed to get that ATEX certification and they're generally pretty safe.